Apica vs Datadog comparison

 Find out what your peers are saying about Apica vs. Datadog and other solutions.
 Updated: May 2024.

-Apica is ranked 45th in Application Performance Monitoring (APM) and Observability with 6 reviews while Datadog is ranked 1st in Application Performance Monitoring (APM) and Observability with 137 reviews.
+Apica is ranked 45th in Application Performance Monitoring (APM) and Observability with 8 reviews while Datadog is ranked 1st in Application Performance Monitoring (APM) and Observability with 137 reviews.
 Apica is rated 8.2, while Datadog is rated 8.6.
-The top reviewer of Apica writes "Offers transcript download feature and easy to set up and configure tests but not very user friendly".
+The top reviewer of Apica writes "Validates content and perform login functionalities on front-end applications".
 On the other hand, the top reviewer of Datadog writes "Very good RUM, synthetics, and infrastructure host maps".
-Apica is most compared with Dynatrace, AppDynamics, Apache JMeter and OpenText LoadRunner Cloud, whereas Datadog is most compared with Dynatrace, Azure Monitor, New Relic, AWS X-Ray and Elastic Observability.
+Apica is most compared with Dynatrace, AppDynamics, Apache JMeter, OpenText LoadRunner Cloud and Splunk Enterprise Security, whereas Datadog is most compared with Dynatrace, Azure Monitor, New Relic, AWS X-Ray and Elastic Observability.
 See our Apica vs. Datadog report.

 See our list of best Application Performance Monitoring (APM) and Observability vendors and best Log Management vendors.